pgmorgan/goSite/README.md

 #   Bookshelf App - REST API & Frontend

+A working version of this application can be found at [mybookshelfapp.com](http://www.mybookshelfapp.com)

 This project is a Bookshelf app built with with Go and MongoDB (Backend), as well as HTML5/CSS3 (Frontend).
 This app lets users build personalized lists of books using the Google Books API, and store these lists of books on a MongoDB server.
 Features include:
 - Near exclusive use of the Go Standard Library.
 No third party frameworks.
 - Full CRUD features for Book entries.
 - Session tracking and authentication with Unique Universal Identifiers (UUIDs) written to browser Cookies.
-- Hash encryption of password
+- Hash encryption of user passwords
 - Responsive frontend design for all browser sizes

 ### SETUP INSTRUCTIONS